hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-unsteady.md

 99000	35
 ```

 The original `boundaries.cli` file describes the downstream boundary with `prescribed Q and H` (type `5 5 5`).
-However, in the unsteady calculation, `Q` needs to be free (otherwise, in needed to be defined in `inflows.liq` with an additional column) and for this reason, the `boundaries.cli` file requires some adaptions:
+However, in the unsteady calculation, `Q` needs to be free (otherwise, Q(2) needed to be defined in `inflows.liq` with an additional column) and for this reason, the `boundaries.cli` file requires some adaptions:

 * **Open** the provided [boundaries.cli](https://github.com/hydro-informatics/telemac/raw/main/steady2d-tutorial/boundaries.cli) file with a text editor (e.g., {ref}`npp` on Windows or {ref}`Atom <install-atom>`).
 * Use find-and-replace (e.g., `CTRL` + `H` keys in {ref}`npp`, or `CTRL` + `F` keys in {ref}`install-atom`):